-In contrast to the protracted Smith's Creek taking, the borough council purchased the remaining portion of Waingake catchment at this time relatively quickly.
+In contrast to the protracted Smith's Creek taking, the borough council purchased the remaining portion of Waingake catchment at this time relatively quickly, via a negotiated purchase.
 Fencing the Waingake Waterworks Bush was underway when Williams recommended, in November 1965, that council purchase another 61 acres from Te Puru Station, a triangle of land at the north-eastern corner of the Waingake catchment (see Figure 25).
-As the city engineer pointed out, in addition to improving the fence alignment, council purchase would remove the last area of stock country from the catchment.
-In relaying the council offer of £549, Williams suggested the town clerk explain to Trevor White that "the council's estimate for the 70 chains of new fence [along the existing boundary] ... is approximately £900 of which Te Puru's share will be about £450.
-In March 1966, Williams suggested that the fencing account for Te Puru Station wait until the purchase agreement went through.
+119 As the city engineer pointed out, in addition to improving the fence alignment, council purchase would remove the last area of stock country from the catchment.
+In relaying the council offer of £549, Williams suggested the town clerk explain to Trevor White that "the council's estimate for the 70 chains of new fence [along the existing boundary] ... is approximately £900 of which

-&lt;sup>118 Part Section 3 Block III Nuhaka North Survey District (GS1D/1499), 'Current Title 13' in #A589651, GDC

-&lt;sup>119 Title to the 5069-acre Te Puru estate was now an amalgam of titles held jointly by four individuals, GS108/109 being Section 4R Block XV Patutahi, Maraetaha 2 Section 6(4?), Parts of Rangaiohinehau blocks and part Lot 2 DP 1419 in the name of Stanley White (1/2 share), Trevor White (1/4 share), Richard Gambrill and John Bain (1/4 share jointly).
+118 Part Section 3 Block III Nuhaka North Survey District (GS1D/1499), 'Current Title 13' in #A589651, GDC 119 Title to the 5069-acre Te Puru estate was now an amalgam of titles held jointly by four individuals, GS108/109 being Section 4R Block XV Patutahi, Maraetaha 2 Section 6(4?), Parts of Rangaiohinehau blocks and part Lot 2 DP 1419 in the name of Stanley White (1/2 share), Trevor White (1/4 share), Richard Gambrill and John Bain (1/4 share jointly).
 Title 11 in #A589651, GDC.